Romanas Chodakauskas: Death

 On October 9, 1932, Romanas died from a heart attack.

 The procession from Romanas' house to the Kaunas Cathedral Basilica was described by the press:On October 9, 6 pm the body of Romanas Chodakauskas was taken from his house on Vytautas Avenue to the Basilica.
 The Republican President Smetona, his sisters Sofia, Jadvyga, Tūbelis, the Minister of National Defence of Lithuania, B Giedraitis, and the Commander of Kaunas Command, relatives and many other people, participated in the procession.The funeral took place on Monday, October 10, 1932 at the Kaunas Cathedral Basilica.

 Romanas was buried at the Old City Cemetery, on Vytauto prospektas, Kaunas - now Ramybės park.
 Writer and priest Juozas Tumas-Vaižgantas (1869–1933) and University of Lithuania law professor Petras Leonas (1864-1938) spoke at the grave.

-A memorial plaque was installed in Ramybės Park 2018 to commemorate those who fought for Lithuanian independence.
+A memorial plaque was installed in Ramybės Park in 2018 to commemorate those who fought for Lithuanian independence.